April 26, 2026

 Courtesy of Durham County Public Library

-Books specially curated for checkout by Biscuits and Banjos and BEM | books and more!
-Kids coloring sheets of Black country trailblazers available!
+• Books specially curated for checkout by Biscuits and Banjos and BEM | books and more!

 3:00pm

-Kristina Gaddy x Rhiannon Giddens: Go Back and Fetch It - A Book Talk and Signing
+Kristina Gaddy x Rhiannon Giddens: Go Back and Fetch It - A Book Talk

 Join groundbreaking banjo scholar Kristina Gaddy and Pulitzer prize winner Rhiannon Giddens as they talk about their book Go Back and Fetch It: Recovering Early Black Music in the Americas for Fiddle and Banjo (UNC Press 2025).
-Books will be available for purchase and signing.
+Pre-signed books will be available for purchase.

 For the first time, this groundbreaking songbook collaboration by Gaddy and Giddens makes nineteen examples of early Black Atlantic music accessible and playable for today’s musicians, music enthusiasts, and historians.
 Presenting music from 1687 through the 1860s in modern treble clef and banjo tablature, along with the rich stories behind each song, Gaddy and Giddens take readers on a journey from the Caribbean across the Americas.